giganticode/small-datasets-ml-resources/README.md

 | `senti4sd` | Sentiment analysis on Stack Overflow comments | https://github.com/collab-uniba/Senti4SD |
 | `smell_detection` | Linguistic smell detection | https://github.com/Smfakhoury/SANER-2018-KeepItSimple- |

-Some of the used datasets (e.g., CLAP are not publicly avaiable).
+Some of the used datasets (e.g., CLAP) are not publicly avaiable.
 Datasets were preprocessed and brought into a standard format.
 If you like to rerun one of the experiments, please contact one of the authors for the dataset in the correct format.
 Datasets must be placed in `/data/<module>/`.
 Training parameters can be set in `/dl4se/config/<module>`, dataset loading is handled in `/dl4se/datasets/<module>`.